Alright, the movie was fine.

-I always kinda got the impression –- and I have no doubt made this up in my mind -– that Halle Berry somehow identified with the tragic Dorothy Dandridge.
+I always kinda got the impression –- and I have, no doubt, made this up in my mind -– that Halle Berry somehow identified with the tragic Dorothy Dandridge.
 I think Berry was close to this role.
 She actually executive produced the pic.
-Berry and Dandridge do share certain things in common:
+Berry and Dandridge do share some things in common:

-- tragic – there’s something tragic about them both
+- Their distress – there’s something tragic about them both

 I could be making a mountain out of a molehill.
 Could be that Berry recognized their physical resemblance and wanted to tell Dandridge’s story and decided to do a pic about it and nothing more.

-As I watched this film, the 11th movie of this series, I have really begun to see Halle Berry the actress… who she is… what she does… how she has found success… blah blah blah –- things I will delve into further in the closing summary… when I prepare it… in 2012 (just kidding’ y'all).
+As I watched this film, the 11th movie of this series, I began to see Halle Berry, the actress -- who she is … what she does … how she has found success … blah blah blah –- things I will delve into further in the closing summary … when I prepare it … in 2012. (just kiddin’)

 It would have been almost foolish for some other person to play Dandridge.
-I always appreciate when SOMEONE (director, writer, producer, actor, whoever) takes care to ensure the actor charged with playing the role of a real life person, actually resembles the real life individual.
+I always appreciate when SOMEONE (director, writer, producer, actor, whoever) takes care to ensure the actor charged with playing the role of a real-life person, actually resembles the individual.
 When this physical resemblance is absent, it just never works for me.
 Ever.
-The distraction of the ongoing analysis of the physical dissimilarity detracts from enjoyment of the film.
+The distraction of a physical dissimilarity detracts from enjoyment of the film.
 When they miscast in this way, it diminishes the credibility of the film, in my view.